 In addition, the platform provides the potential for easy and fast integration with Google Analytics and Google Tag Manager.
 If necessary, a forms module can be launched, affording the possibility of collecting leads.

-To meet Renault’s requirements, MakoLab also developed a semantic search module, providing for better contextual searches, such as associating a phrase with a specific function of a given model, for instance.
-A concrete example?
-If you enter the search term ‘safety’, there will not only be results containing that word, but also a list of fittings dedicated to the safety of driver and passengers.
-Moreover, selected elements can be promoted in search results.
+To meet Renault’s requirements, we also developed a semantic search module, providing for better contextual searches, such as associating a phrase with a specific function of a given model.
+For example, if you enter the search term ‘safety’, this will not only produce results containing that word, but also a list of fittings designed for driver and passenger safety.
+Selected elements can also be promoted in search results.